SENESCYT Registration for Professional Visas: Why Your Degree Might Be Rejected

 What Happens If Your University Is Not Recognized

 Being unlisted does not automatically mean rejection.
 It means SENESCYT needs more time to verify.
 The key factor is whether your institution is accredited by a recognized authority in your home country.
+For more detail on this process, see our SENESCYT step-by-step guide.

-2. Pursue a different visa category.
+3. Pursue a different visa category.
 The professional visa is not the only path to residency.
 Depending on your situation:

 - The investment visa requires $48,200 in qualifying investments but no degree